-Conway Christian Upper School administers the following standardized Tests:
+Conway Christian Upper School administers the following standardized tests:

+6th-10th.....lowa Standardized Test

+10th-12th......ACT District Test

-7th-10th......Terra Nova 10th-12th.....ACT District Test 10th/11th.....PSAT (Preliminary Scholastic Aptitude Test) The PSAT is the National Merit Scholarship qualifying test.
+10th/11th......PSAT (Preliminary Scholastic Aptitude Test)

+The PSAT is the National Merit Scholarship qualifying test.

 Students in the 10th-12th grades may take the Scholastic Aptitude Test (SAT) and American College Test (ACT) or other tests pertinent to individual colleges or programs.
 Registration and cost for the SAT, ACT, and PSAT are the responsibility of the student.
 SAT and ACT college entrance tests are administered at area schools on designated Saturdays throughout the year.